-Norland College employs 85 members of staff with a full time equivalent of 65.97.
-This is a temporary increase due to six members of staff being on maternity leave and the need to appoint temporary cover for these roles.
-Moreover, due to a new consultancy contract, additional staff were hired on a fixed term basis to support with the workload.
-Thirty-nine students have been employed by Norland this academic year.
-The students have worked as student ambassadors (10), student reps (12), library (10), nursery (4) and charities (3) helpers.
-Staff turnover is 16.15% (FTE), excluding student employees.
+Norland College employs 85 members of staff with a full time equivalent of 70.
+40 students have been employed by Norland this academic year.
+The students have worked as student ambassadors (10), student reps (12), library (11), nursery (4) and charities (3) helpers.
+Staff turnover is 16.28% (FTE), excluding student employees.
 Norland outsources its counselling, IT provision and cleaning.
-We have nine freelance consultants on service level agreements (SLAs).
+We have 8 freelance consultants on service level agreements (SLAs).

-The Principal oversees all aspects of Norland's operations (degree and diploma course, NQN year, employment agency, training and consultancy) and her valuable contribution to the strategic direction of Norland has led to Taught Degree Awarding Powers being awarded, TEF Gold for three years running (2018-2021), winner of the WhatUni Student Choice Award for Independent provision (2019), the WhatUni Best University for Enhanced Graduate Outcome (2021), the Inspiring Course award at the 2022 Independent Higher Education Awards and the winner of the Whatuni Student Choice Awards of the Small and Specialist category in 2023.
+The Principal oversees all aspects of Norland's operations (degree and diploma course, NQN year, employment agency, training and consultancy) and her valuable contribution to the strategic direction of Norland has led to Taught Degree Awarding Powers being awarded in 2019.
+This year, the Principal has worked closely with the Vice Principal to make a significant contribution to the application for Indefinite Degree Awarding Powers (IDAP), which has now been submitted to the Office for Students for review and approval.
+This is an historic step in the evolution of Norland as it provides the opportunity for Norland to become the first specialist early years university in the world.